vashin1/SyncedUI/Interface/AddOns/pfUI/README.md

     /farm         Toggles the Farm-Mode
-    /pfcast       Same as /cast but for mouseover units /focus        Creates a Focus-Frame for the current target /clearfocus   Clears the Focus-Frame
+    /pfcast       Same as /cast but for mouseover units /focus        Creates a Focus-Frame for the current target /castfocus    Same as /cast but for focus frame /clearfocus   Clears the Focus-Frame

 ## Languages